When we talk about sexual violence, the language that we use matters. Below is an overview of some key definitions.

 - cannot be assumed from previous consent to previous physical or sexual activities.

-A formal report of an incident of sexual violence made by a member of the University community for the purpose of initiating some form of investigation by the University.
+A formal report of an experience of sexual violence made to a designated University employee (in Student Affairs) for the purpose of initiating an investigation or alternative resolution process (restorative or transformative justice) by the University.

 This is not the same as disclosing, which does not initiate a formal process.
 This is also not the same as making a report to police or other reporting mechanism outside of the University.